ButinVladimir/project-idle-takeover/ROADMAP.md

 ### Experience

 To get new levels, company members must reach certain thresholds of experience.
-Experience gain can be increased by increasing intellect and using certain items.
+Experience gain can be increased by increasing intellect.

 ### HP

 HP indicates how much damage can company member take.
-When HP reaches 0 or lower, company member is incapacitated and all actions related to them are cancelled.
-Incapacitated company members have to be paid to be restored manually or by program.
-After restoration, member shock is maxed out.
+When HP reaches 0 or lower, company member is incapacitated, won't be able to do anything in combat and won't receive experience from it.

-Can be increased by certain items and endurance.
-After finished each combat contract or operation, HP is restored immediately.
+Can be increased by certain items.
+After finished each combat contract or operation, HP is restored gradually until it's full.

 ### Damage